iamrubayet/iamrubayet.github.io/index.md

 ___

-Love building things!, I'm a software engineer and a Developer with strong passion for self-improvement.
+I Love building things!, I'm a Software Engineer.
+I am a Developer with strong passion for self-improvement.
 I have strong Problem Solving skills & bring energy, patience, positivity and cultural values to the team.
 It's my ex­cuse for toy­ing around with new ideas and prac­tic­ing the craft of new technologies.
 Currently working and interested in Fullstack development,machine learning,data science,deep learning etc....

 What I cannot create, I do not understand.
                                     — Richard Feynman